City voters chose a new fate for a bitterly disputed piece of property in the heart of Ann Arbor's downtown.

 But grassroots groups put a measure on the ballot to block that plan, and designate the property as a city center park.
 About 53% of voters approved the measure in 2018.

-No action was taken by the city after the vote, however.
-City officials said they could not effectuate the idea - because there was no funding available for the park — and because the parking structure had been designed to support a high-rise, not a park.
+No action was taken by the city after that vote, however.
+City officials said they could not effectuate the idea because there was no funding available for the park, and the parking structure had been designed to support a high rise, not a park.

 Supporters of the park measure accused city officials of acting undemocratically, by refusing to take action on the will of the voters.
 A stalemate ensued.